geneseframework/genese/README.md

 genese new api
 ```

-More information in the [genese-api-angular documentation](https://github.com/gillesfabre34/genese-api-angular').
+You will find more information in the [genese-api-angular documentation](https://github.com/gillesfabre34/genese-api-angular).

-A demonstrator of genese-api-angular is available [here]('https://github.com/geneseframework/genese-api-angular-demo').
+A demonstrator of genese-api-angular is available [here](https://github.com/geneseframework/genese-api-angular-demo).

 ### 2.2 Genese Complexity